soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365 Threat Intelligence

 Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat Intelligence](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization mitigate threats more effectively and efficiently.
-Tolearn more about when AIR will be available, see [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).
+Tolearn more about when AIR will be available, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).

 With AIR in Office 365, investigation and response are automated into security and threat management [alerts](#alerts).
 Those alerts automatically trigger your [security response playbooks](#security-playbooks).